 Rec.
-No. Audit Report Description Priority Rating Recommendation Status as of September 30, 2018 Completed 18-25 Audit Report 18006 Issued: June 28, 2018 Title: Vehicle Fleet Management Department: AUTHORITY MANAGEMENT Medium the departments requesting driver authorization regarding the status of their request, and should Authority management implemented new procedures to document authorized drivers.
+No. Audit Report Description Priority Rating Recommendation Status as of September 30, 2018 Completed 18-25 Audit Report 18006 Issued: June 28, 2018 Title: Vehicle Fleet Management Department: AUTHORITY MANAGEMENT Authority Management should implement procedures to ensure that only authorized drivers are provided the opportunity to drive Authority vehicles.
+Management should require all vehicle custodian departments to verify driver authorization before giving access to Authority vehicles.
+Risk should provide written notice to the departments requesting driver authorization regarding the status of their request, and should provide access to a centralized Authorized Drivers List database, to ensure that drivers given access to the Authority vehicles are authorized.
+In addition, Risk should also review the Authorized Drivers List for any inconsistencies, like missing authorized drivers, and verify that all requests for driver authorization are processed.
+Authority management implemented new procedures to document authorized drivers.
 Drivers are authorized once the individual has been input into the DMV Pull Program and successfully completed training.
 Written authorization is sent to the individual's manager to confirm that they are an authorized driver.
 Drivers are not given access to Authority vehicles until the manager receives written notification.
 Risk reviews the authorized driver listing monthly against the DMV Pull report.
-18-26 Audit Report 18006 Issued: June 28, 2018 Title: Vehicle Fleet Management Department: AUTHORITY MANAGEMENT Low Authority Management should require the Facilities Management Department (FMD) and departments with assigned vehicles to consistently track and review monthly and daily logs to verify the accuracy of logged information.
+18-26 Audit Report 18006 Issued: June 28, 2018 Title: Vehicle Fleet Management Department: AUTHORITY MANAGEMENT Authority Management should require the Facilities Management Department (FMD) and departments with assigned vehicles to consistently track and review monthly and daily logs to verify the accuracy of logged information.
 Management should also require authorized drivers and/or vehicle custodians to report to FMD any vehicle malfunctions and request that these vehicles be removed from service until repaired.
 Leadership in daily shift briefings has and continues to remind staff of the proper procedure to complete usage logs.
 All logs are collected and replaced with new logs every month by FMD Fleet Coordinator.
 Odometer readings and hour readings from each monthly usage log are then uploaded onto the Fleet Mileage Database for review by Fleet Supervisor each month.
-18-27 Audit Report 18006 Issued: June 28, 2018 Title: Vehicle Fleet Management Department: AUTHORITY MANAGEMENT Low Facilities Management Department (FMD) should review the fleet inventory for accuracy and reconcile it with Accounting's asset list, on an annual basis, to verify that vehicles currently in service are listed on the asset list, and any vehicles removed from service and disposed of are retired from the Authority books.
+18-27 Audit Report 18006 Issued: June 28, 2018 Title: Vehicle Fleet Management Department: AUTHORITY MANAGEMENT Facilities Management Department (FMD) should review the fleet inventory for accuracy and reconcile it with Accounting's asset list, on an annual basis, to verify that vehicles currently in service are listed on the asset list, and any vehicles removed from service and disposed of are retired from the Authority books.
 In addition, FMD should verify that retired assets are deleted from E1 as a result of the reconciliation.
 The E1 vehicle asset list will be checked and verified by the FMD Fleet Supervisor at the beginning of each Fiscal Year.
 Upon coordination with Accounting, vehicles no longer in service with SDCRAA will be removed from the E1 list and all current vehicles will be confirmed to be on the list.
 Asset list crossed checked with FMD Fleet Master Listing.